finance-code-regulation/S7/README.md

 | 3    | Suitability,  Disclosure, and Record Keeping    | 91   | 73% |
 | 4    | Customer Instructions, Transactions, and Agreements   | 14  | 11% |
 | **Total**   |  |  **125** | **100%** |

+This course has been designed using the following 12 Modules, and sections which include practice Q&A for each part.</br>

+I. Introduction to Securities Industry and Regulations
+A. Overview of the Securities Industry
+B. Role of FINRA and SEC
+C. Securities Act of 1933 and Securities Exchange Act of 1934

+II.
+Securities Markets and Products
+A. Types of Securities
+1. Equities
+2. Fixed-Income Securities
+3. Options
+4. Mutual Funds
+5. Alternative Investments
+B. Primary and Secondary Markets
+C. Market Orders, Limit Orders, and Stop Orders

+III.
+Investment Risk and Return
+A. Risk vs. Return
+B. Diversification and Portfolio Allocation
+C. Investment Strategies
+1. Growth vs. Value Investing
+2. Active vs. Passive Investing

+IV.
+Investment Banking and Corporate Securities
+A. Capital Structure
+B. IPOs and Secondary Offerings
+C. Underwriting Process

+V. Regulations and Compliance
+A. Registration and Licensing Requirements
+B. Anti-Money Laundering (AML) Regulations
+C. Know Your Customer (KYC) Requirements

+VI.
+Customer Accounts and Investment Strategies
+A. Account Types
+1. Individual
+2. Joint
+3. Corporate
+4. Trusts
+B. Investment Strategies based on Client Objectives
+C. Tax Considerations in Investment Planning

+VII.
+Derivative Securities and Options
+A. Options Strategies
+B. Option Contracts and Exchanges
+C. Risk Management using Derivatives

+VIII.
+Retirement Plans and Regulations
+A. Types of Retirement Plans
+1. IRA
+2. 401(k)
+3. Pension Plans
+B. ERISA Regulations

+IX.
+Securities Analysis and Valuation
+A. Fundamental Analysis
+B. Technical Analysis
+C. Valuation Methods

+X. Ethics and Professional Conduct
+A. Ethical Guidelines for Financial Professionals
+B. Insider Trading and Market Manipulation
+C. Conflicts of Interest and Fiduciary Responsibilities

+XI.
+Practice Exams and Quizzes
+A. Sample Questions and Answers
+B. Mock Exams for Practice
+C. Review and Assessment Strategies

+XII.
+Additional Resources and References
+A. Recommended Reading Materials
+B. Online Resources and Practice Tests
+C. Study Tips and Exam Strategies